,

 Our music curriculum intends to engage and inspire all children to be creative, confident and able to acknowledge their musical achievements.

-We start each year with The National Anthem to promote our national identity before we focus on a range of songs including Yellow Submarine, Let it Be and Penny Lane by The Beatles; Bear Necessities and You’ve Got a Friend in Me from classic films; Shine by Take that; Any Dream Will Do from the musical Joseph and the Amazing Technicolour Dreamcoat; We Will Rock You and We Are the Champions by Queen; and Starman by David Bowie.
+We start each year with the National Anthem to promote our national identity before we focus on a range of songs including Yellow Submarine, Let it Be and Penny Lane by The Beatles; Bear Necessities and You’ve Got a Friend in Me from classic films; Shine by Take that; Any Dream Will Do from the musical Joseph and the Amazing Technicolour Dreamcoat; We Will Rock You and We Are the Champions by Queen to name a few.

 We also offer group music sessions through Rock Steady, a paid peripatetic music provider, for children who wish to learn how to work as a musical team.
 Our bands are then able to perform to their friends and families on a termly basis.